 A rapid test was conducted at about 5 PM and came back positive at 6 PM.
 Medical personnel also screened the 6 passengers who stayed on board for the return sailing to Homer.
 All crew stayed onboard when the ship got to Dutch Harbor.

 21 passengers boarded in Dutch Harbor at 4:15 PM on Saturday and disembarked at approximately 7 PM, according to Bailey.
 The passengers were told to self-monitor for Coronavirus symptoms.

 About 1 hour later, and 1 hour after the scheduled departure time, everyone onboard was called into the ship's lounge where the captain informed them of the situation and passengers got off.

 The crew member was immediately isolated.

-On the trip back, the ferry will be operated by “essential crew”.
-Other crew members and 6 passengers self-quarantine, state transportation officials said.
+On the trip back, the ferry was operated by "essential crew".
+Other crew members and 6 passengers were self-quarantined, state transportation officials said.
 No additional calls will be made along the way.

 Of the 16 crew members requiring quarantine, 9 were considered by the captain of the ship to be essential to sail MV Tustumena per her certificate requirements.

 For Coronavirus updates on cruise ship quarantines (infected passengers and crew) and top-pandemic countries (COVID-19 cases and deaths, daily updated statistics) see at CruiseMapper's Norovirus page.